expra-frankfurt/wise25/_sources/content/poster.md

 - If necessary, test the readability of your poster on your computer by viewing the document at its actual print size before sending it to print.
 - Always perform a test print, even on a smaller scale (e.g., A4 paper), as printed colours often differ from those displayed on a scree

-## 5. Excursus: Rethinking poster designs with #BetterPoster <small>([Mike Morrison, PhD, 2019](https://www.youtube.com/watch?v=1RwJbhkCA58); [Morrison, PhD, 2020](https://www.youtube.com/watch?v=SYk29tnxASs))</small>
+## 5. Excursus: Rethinking poster designs with #BetterPoster
+<small>Based on Mike Morrison, PhD, 2019; Morrison, PhD, 2020.</small>

-> A poster that successfully communicates one thing is better than a poster that fails to communicate a thousand things. ([Mike Morrison, PhD, 2020](https://www.youtube.com/watch?v=SYk29tnxASs))
+> A poster that successfully communicates one thing is better than a poster that fails to communicate a thousand things.
+(Mike Morrison, PhD, 2020)

-- #better poster is a new approach to academic poster design by Mike Morrison
+- #betterposter is a new approach to academic poster design by Mike Morrison
 - aim based on user experience design: posters should tell one clear story immediately
 	- focusing viewer attention reduces cognitive load and increases memory retention
 	- #betterposters are faster to scan, easier to understand and promote more interaction